alexbecker/blogdown/Readme.md

 While there have been attemps to create a common Markdown standard--most notably [CommonMark](http://commonmark.org/)--they are necessarily quite complex.
 The primary cause of this complexity is that Markdown insists on rendering *something* for every input, no matter how malformed.
 Blogdown is considerably simpler, and hopefully easier for authors to debug, because it fails on malformed inputs.
-With full compatability out of the window, I have chosen to make some other small improvements on Markdown syntax.
+With full compatibility out of the window, I have chosen to make some other small improvements on Markdown syntax.

 ## Installation